MSY - PAR

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from New Orleans to Paris, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price on the flight from New Orleans to Paris, you should book around 2 weeks before departure.
+To get a below average price on the flight from New Orleans to Paris, you should book around 5 weeks before departure, which saves you about 26% compared to booking last minute.
 For the absolute cheapest price, our data suggests you should book 8 weeks before departure.

 Good to know